CodeSignal/redux-rags/README.md

 ### configureRags
 Signature: `(store: Object, createRootReducer: Function) => void`.

-This function is how you set up the module, giving it access to your redux store.
+This function is how you set up the module, giving it access to your Redux store.
 This is used to configure the reducer injector.
 We need `store` for the [`replaceReducer`](https://redux.js.org/api/store#replaceReducer) method.
 And we'll need to have a formatted `createRootReducer` function that accepts dynamic reducers.
 We've provided a `combineAsyncReducers` function to make this easier.

 ### combineAsyncReducers